Skip to content

 Nov 5, 2023 Updated Apr 17, 2026 1 min read

-You turn the “Show new tab menu” on or off in Microsoft Edge to control the visibility of a quick access button for tab organization on your toolbar.
+You turn the “Show new tab menu” on or off in Microsoft Edge to control whether a quick access button for tab organization appears on your toolbar.

 Add or remove the “New tab menu” in Edge